 How to Arrange for Recycling Services if you wish to do so

 If businesses and multi-family units wish to further increase recycling efforts, you can do so by separating your recyclable materials and taking them to a recycling center.
 Business may also donate, sell, and/or make other arrangements for pick up and recycling of the materials, so long as the business is not being charged for the service.
 This includes self-hauling the materials to recycling facilities.
-Businesses and property owners-managers of multi-family units wishing to secure a separate bin for recyclables and who have sufficient space to store all trash and recycling bins within the existing trash enclosure should contact their hauler (Republic Services 800-299-4898; CR&R 562-944-4716).
+Businesses and property owners-managers of multi-family units wishing to secure a separate bin for recyclables and who have sufficient space to store all trash and recycling bins within the existing trash enclosure should contact Athens Services (888) 336-6100.
 If there is insufficient space within the existing trash enclosure to store an additional bin, please contact the City’s Planning Division at (562) 929-5744 to evaluate site options.

 How to Educate Employees and/or Tenants

 Employees and tenants are instrumental to a successful commercial recycling program.
 Please make sure your employees and tenants know which materials can be recycled and where to place the recyclable materials for temporary storage and ultimate collection.
 Copies of the attached flyer may be useful to help educate and inform them about proper recycling procedures.